Hoylake: Swimming

 Hoylake ASC was founded in 1931.
 The club now trains at the West Kirby Concourse and the Calday Grange Swimming Pool.

 Sailing

 Hoylake Sailing Club was founded in 1887 and has a clubhouse and boatyard on North Parade.
 The club hosts an annual regatta and sends a team to the Southport 24 Hour Race.

 Sand yachting

 Hoylake is one of the premier sites for sand yachting in Britain, with banks around a quarter of a mile offshore.
-The town's beach was the venue for the European Sand Yacht Championships in 2007 and 2011 and hosted the 2017 event with Laytown & Bettystown, County Meath.
+The town's beach was the venue for the European Sand Yacht Championships in 2007, 2011, 2017 (with Laytown & Bettystown, County Meath) and 2025.

 Cricket

 Cricket was played at the now disused Ellerman Lines Cricket Ground from as early as the 1920s, when the then newly formed West Wirral Cricket Club played at the ground.
 It was later sold to Ellerman Lines, who transformed the site into their social club.
 Cheshire played minor counties cricket there from 1957 to 1968.
 The ground also held Cheshire's first ever appearance in List A cricket against Surrey in the first round of the 1964 Gillette Cup.

 The ground was later sold, with the site becoming a nightclub, before being demolished following a fire.
 In 2011 the site of the ground was selected for construction of 62 affordable homes.
 Planning permission for this, and a revised plan for 26 properties, were refused.
 In 2020 a further planning proposal was submitted for 30 semi-detached bungalows and up to 61 assisted living retirement apartments.